imagej/imagej.github.io/_pages/plugins/ellipse-split.md

 Here we used the implementation of [BoneJ](https://fiji.sc/BoneJ).

-The generall approach of the ellipse fitting plugin is as follows:
+The general approach of the ellipse fitting plugin is as follows:

-`1.
-Given the binary input image I`
+1. Given the binary input image I
-`2.
-Then image W is the split using ImageJ's watershed approach`
+2. Then image W is the split using ImageJ's watershed approach
-`3.
-XOR I and W to get all watershed lines L`
+3. XOR I and W to get all watershed lines L
-`4.
-Extract all contours in W using ijblob`
+4. Extract all contours in W using ijblob
-`5.
-Remove those parts of the contours which are neighbor of L`
+5. Remove those parts of the contours which are neighbor of L
-`6.
-Fit an ellipse to each remaining contour part`
+6. Fit an ellipse to each remaining contour part
-`7.
-Merge ellipses if possible`
+7. Merge ellipses if possible
-`8.
-Filter ellipses by geometric features`
+8. Filter ellipses by geometric features

 ## Examples